Posted by: Feet Banks

-Or, on the opposite end of the spectrum, the annual Turkey Sale,a massive flea-market of winter gear that attracts thousands, happens October 5-8, 2012.
+Or, on the opposite end of the spectrum, the annual Turkey Sale,a massive flea-market of winter gear that attracts thousands, happens every (Canadian) Thanksgiving Weekend.
 It's mayhem, but it's fun.

 7. Pamper Thyself

 Feeling creaky in the joints?
 Rainy day blues happening every day?
 Time to spa it up.
 Whistler has plenty of spas and wellness facilities.
-The Scandinave is always popular and I can personally attest that the Thai Stem Foot Massage at Avello is no joke either.
+The Scandinave is always popular, flotation therapy at West Coast Float is excellent and I can personally attest that the Thai Stem Foot Massage at Avello is no joke either.

 Insider tip from a girl here in the offices –“You can go to the Spa at the Four Seasons, or any other one, for a morning massage from a registered massage therapist (RMT) and then just relax there and enjoy the facility for the entire day.”

 Just because Summer is officially over doesn’t mean the pound dogs suddenly stop needing their daily walks.
 Head a few minutes north of the Village to WAG - Whistler Animals Galore and see if they have any puppies that need a stroll.
 Drop in walking hours are 1-4pm daily and few things help a person make friends in this town as quickly as a happy pooch.